loiyumba/loiyumba.github.io/_posts/2016-05-19-manipur-fertility.md

 75-79  |   15,827     |   15,692       |   1,244   |       99           |              8
 80+    |   22,054     |   21,414       |   1,987   |       97           |              9

 To further summarise, I will sum the numbers of Total women, Married women and 0 child from age range 20-34 i.e. the first three age ranges and calculate the percentage once again.
-This age ranges are the prime age for fertility.
-And whichever state come up with high percentage could mean only one thing - warning of infertility.
+These age ranges are the prime age for fertility.

 State  |  Age  | Total women | Married women | 0 child | % of married women | % of married women with no child
 ------ |-------|-------------|---------------|---------|--------------------|---------------------------------